flexera-public/rightlink_scripts/README.md

   modify the HEAD revision of the ST (e.g. you imported the ST), or when you do not want to change the HEAD revision.
 Without the `-c` option the command will repoint the HEAD revision to your new repo.
+- `rs_make_st -r`: the -r option clones all the MCIs in order to change their tags to download a different version of RLL.
+For example, if the MCIs of your ST point to RL10.0.rc0 and you want to try RL10.0.4 you can use `-r 10.0.4`.
+It will not change MCIs that already use the new version, so it's a "safe" option.

 For a faster edit&test cycle, you can further clone the git repo onto your server and edit & test locally on the server as follows: